Static vs Dynamic Websites: Pros and Cons

 - expensive—setting up, maintaining, and scaling a database is costly

-- complex—much more steps involved to setup and deploy
+- complex—much more steps involved to setup and deploy vs a static site

 In recent years, static site generators have emerged to bridge the gap between static and dynamic websites.
 Popular among developers (I’m using one to power this website), they have not crossed over into the mainstream.